Ontario County Sheriff’s Office seeks lateral transfers to fulfill staffing crisis

 He says a lot of the process is attracting people the area: getting them interested in the beauty of the Finger Lakes, and appreciation for a smaller community.

-The end goal being, a stronger team – and a smooth transition for when the department’s new sheriff is elected later this year.
+The end goal is a stronger team – and a smooth transition for when the department’s new sheriff is elected later this year.

 “We’re still very short-staffed right now,” he said.
-“We want to take the maximum [number of applicants] we can, because we want that relief for the summer months so we can start creeping out of our staffing crisis.
-And hopefully by the end of this year we are hopeful to have a full staff back,” he said.
+“We want to take the maximum [number of applicants] we can because we want that relief for the summer months so we can start creeping out of our staffing crisis.
+And hopefully, by the end of this year we are hopeful to have full staff back,” he said.

 The department is also looking for lateral transfers within their correctional facilities, which have also been short-staffed.